Grant Writing

 Paul J. Strawhecker, Inc. performs the following Grant Writing activities to match nonprofits with funding sources.

-1. Funding Opportunity Search
+Funding Source Search

-2. Funding Opportunity Prioritization and Research
+Funding Opportunity Prioritization and Research

-3. Create Timeline
+Create Timeline

 Taking into consideration deadlines and other factors, a timeline will be created for proposal submissions.
 The organization can put a cap on the number of proposals submitted per month.

-4. Proposal Preparation
+Proposal Preparation

 Proposals will be prepared to meet guidelines or other specifications for each funder.
 The initial proposal for each project or program will take the most time; subsequent proposals will take less.
 The organization can supply data on the need for the program, or we can perform this research.
 We will need statistics on program outcomes and other data from evaluations.
 With the client's assistance, goals, objectives and program descriptions will be formulated, as well as plans for future funding of the project(s).

-5. Proposal Submission
+Proposal Submission

 Either the organization or Paul J. Strawhecker, Inc. will submit proposals.
 This includes obtaining signed letters and duplicating, mailing and filing copies.